31 May 2023

 So there are a few points (Nine Peaks in Black the Tides, and to a greater extent, Regen City in Burn the Skies and part 3 of Spectres of the Old World) where community and city building attempt utopianism, and that’s what I’ll be briefly presenting from/on—apocalyptic, dystopian, and utopian futures in children’s & YA literature and how they illustrate better possibilities, expose and bring catharsis to current realities, and confront trauma.

-I believe the conference is free to attend, so if delving deep into themes, theory, worldbuilding, etc. in children’s & teen lit sounds like your kind of good time, check out the full schedule here!
+If delving deep into themes, theory, worldbuilding, etc. in children’s & teen lit sounds like your kind of good time, check out the full schedule here and/or in the official program(PDF).

 30 May 2023